 Zog, by Julia Donaldson (author) and Axel Scheffler (illustrator), is coming to BBC1 this Christmas and will feature an all-star cast including Sir Lenny Henry as the narrator and Game of Thrones star Kit Harrington as Sir Gadabout.
-The BBC has released some new pictures!
+It will be shown on Christmas Day!

 Julia Donaldson and Axel Scheffler’s magical children’s story Zog will be the big animated treat on BBC1 this Christmas.